cysouw/graphicalgrammar/text/other.md

 ### Lindwall (1903) *Några ord om satsanalys*

-In the second part of a review of a grammatical text book he proposes a graphical display for the blackboard [@lindwall1903]
+In the second part of a review of a grammatical text book he proposes a graphical display for the blackboard [@lindwall1903]. some similarity to Stamm (1899) ?!

 ### Beckman (1904) *Svensk Språklära* {#sec:beckman1904}

 Karl Frederik Natanael Beckman (1868-1946) professor of Scandinavian languages at Gothenburg University [@beckman1904a: 194-198, 202, 219]